mfresonke/send/README.md

 # send2phone
-A CLI go app to send files to your phone and other devices.
+A CLI go app to send pictures to your phone using MMS.

+This app is not yet functional.

 ## Usage
 `send2phone funny-photo.png`